Tiferet

 What is Tiferet in Kabbalah?

 Tiferet (תִּפְאֶרֶת) means "Beauty / Harmony" and is the 6th sefirah on the Tree of Life, located on the Middle/Balance pillar.
-Tiferet occupies the exact center of the Tree of Life, and this position is not incidental -- it defines its function.
-Tiferet is the sefirah of integration, the place where the opposing forces of Chesed and Gevurah, expansion and contraction, love and judgment, find their synthesis.
+Center.
+The exact geometric middle of the Tree, and this is not incidental — it is the function.

 What happens when Tiferet is out of balance?

-When Tiferet is in excess: Tiferet in excess produces a person who is overly concerned with balance to the point of indecision.
+When Tiferet is in excess: Tiferet in excess produces a person overly concerned with balance to the point of indecision.
 Every position is qualified, every statement hedged, every action moderated until nothing definitive is ever said or done.
-When deficient: When Tiferet is deficient, a person swings between extremes.
+When deficient: When Tiferet is deficient, the personality swings between extremes.
 One day all love, the next all judgment.

 How do you meditate on Tiferet?

 Bring awareness to the center of the chest, the heart space.
-Visualize a six-pointed star (Magen David) formed by the intersection of a downward-pointing triangle (representing the descent of divine energy) and an upward-pointing triangle (representing the ascent of human aspiration).
+Visualize a six-pointed star (Magen David) formed by the intersection of a downward-pointing triangle (the descent of divine energy) and an upward-pointing triangle (the ascent of human aspiration).
 At the center where they overlap, see a golden light.
-Breathe into this center and feel the forces of your life -- expansion and contraction, love and discipline, giving and receiving -- converging into a single point of balance.
+Breathe into this center and feel the forces of your life — expansion and contraction, love and discipline, giving and receiving — converging into a single point of balance.
 Silently intone the letters of YHVH: Yod-Heh-Vav-Heh.
-The practice is to inhabit the center.
+The work is to inhabit the center, not to defend it.
+Tantric heart meditation on Anahata uses a different image — a twelve-petalled lotus with an inverted-and-upright triangle (the same geometry as the Magen David) at its center — but instructs the same act: rest at the meeting place of opposites until they stop fighting each other.

 What chakra corresponds to Tiferet?

-Anahata (Heart Chakra) in its harmonizing aspect -- where Chesed corresponds to the heart's expansion, Tiferet corresponds to the heart as the integrator of all forces, the center of the whole system
+Anahata (Heart Chakra) in its harmonizing aspect — where Chesed corresponds to the heart's expansion outward, Tiferet corresponds to the heart as the integrator of all forces, the centerpoint of the whole system.
+The body marker is a wide, steady chest with the breath moving easily in all directions, neither pulled forward by longing nor pulled inward by guarding.

 What paths connect to Tiferet on the Tree of Life?

-Path 5 from Chokhmah (Heh -- the window of wisdom gazing into beauty), Path 8 from Binah (Chet -- the sacred enclosure connecting understanding and harmony), Path 10 from Chesed (Yod -- the seed of love planted in beauty), Path 11 from Gevurah (Kaph -- the palm holding the balance), Path 14 to Netzach (Nun -- the fish, life force flowing from beauty into endurance), Path 15 to Hod (Samekh -- the support pillar connecting beauty to devotion), Path 16 to Yesod (Ayin -- the eye, the direct channel from the heart to the foundation).
+Path 15 from Chokhmah (Heh — the window of wisdom gazing into beauty).
+Path 18 from Binah (Chet — the sacred enclosure connecting understanding and harmony).
+Path 20 from Chesed (Yod — the seed of love planted in beauty).
+Path 21 from Gevurah (Kaph — the palm holding the balance).
+Path 24 to Netzach (Nun — the fish, life force flowing from beauty into endurance).
+Path 25 to Hod (Samekh — the support pillar connecting beauty to devotion).
+Path 26 to Yesod (Ayin — the eye, the direct channel from the heart to the foundation).